-Disclaimer - The following is not legal advice.
+Disclaimer - The following is not legal advice and shouldn’t be treated or relied upon as such.
 Code licenses are binding legal documents that should be treated seriously.
-If you are not familiar with licensing concepts, it is always best to consult a lawyer before making licensing decisions.
+You are exclusively responsible for compliance with the terms of the license under which you use code, and it is always best and advisable to consult a lawyer before making licensing related decisions or use.

 Dual licensing means you keep the same code, under two different licenses.
-The reason for applying a dual licensing scheme, is usually to offer a one type of license for free, and another for a price.
-The incentive for paying, is usually for a type of license that poses less restrictions than its free counterpart.
-While dual licensing is a broad subject, which can be applied in various ways, this guide will focus on a permissive-restrictive dual licensing scheme, which is what we recommend for most users on xs:code.
+While dual licensing is a broad subject, which can be applied in various ways, this guide will focus on a permissive-copyleft dual licensing scheme, which is what we recommend for most users on xs:code.